Early modern Britain: Mary, Queen of Scots

-Within two years, the Rough Wooing, Henry VIII's military attempt to force a marriage between Mary and his son, Edward, had begun.
+The war known as the Rough Wooing, Henry VIII's military attempt to force a marriage between Mary and his son, Edward began after the failure of the Treaty of Greenwich.
 There was border skirmishing and in May 1544, a large English army burnt Edinburgh.
-In 1547, after the death of Henry VIII forces under the English regent Edward Seymour, 1st Duke of Somerset were victorious at the Battle of Pinkie, the climax of the Rough Wooing, and followed up by occupying Haddington.
+In 1547, forces under the English regent Edward Seymour, 1st Duke of Somerset were victorious at the Battle of Pinkie, the climax of the Rough Wooing, and followed up by occupying Haddington.

 Mary was sent to France at the age of five, as the intended bride of the heir to the French throne.
 Her mother, Mary of Guise, stayed in Scotland to look after the interests of Mary and of France, while the Earl of Arran continued to act as Regent.
 Mary returned to Scotland after the death of her husband, Francis II of France.

-Mary lost control of Scotland after seven years and was imprisoned for a time in Lochleven Castle and forced to abdicate.
-She eventually escaped and attempted to regain the throne by force.
+In 1567, Mary lost control of Scotland after seven years of personal rule, and was imprisoned for a time in Lochleven Castle and forced to abdicate.
+She escaped and attempted to regain the throne by force.
 After her defeat at the Battle of Langside in 1568 she took refuge in England, leaving her young son, James VI, in the hands of regents.
 In England she became a focal point for Catholic conspirators and was eventually executed on the orders of her kinswoman Elizabeth I.